 Thus, if the second player of the clique-forming game on $H$ has a winning strategy, player A has a winning strategy in the $\gp$-achievement game on $G$, since player A will be the second to play on $H$ (recall that $u$ was the first chosen vertex).
 Moreover, if the first player of the clique-forming game on $H$ has a winning strategy, player B has a winning strategy in the $\gp$-achievement game on $G$, since player B will be the first to play on $H$.

 \end{proof}

-In the following, we prove that $\gp$-avoidance is PSPACE-complete.
+In the following, we prove that deciding who wins the $\gp$-avoidance game is PSPACE-complete.
 We obtain a reduction from the \textit{mis\`ere} clique-forming game, which is the same as the clique-forming game, but the first player unable to play wins the game.
 As before, the \textit{mis\`ere} clique-forming game is strongly related to the \textit{mis\`ere} Node Kayles game, whose objective is to obtain an independent set and the first player unable to play wins the game.
-Although these \textit{mis\`ere} games are well known, to the best of our knowledge the hardness of these problems were not proved before.
+Although these games are well known and their normal versions were proved PSPACE-complete in 1978, to the best of our knowledge the hardness of these \textit{mis\`ere} games were not proved before.
 In this paper, we prove that both \textit{mis\`ere} games are PSPACE-complete.
 We postpone the proof of this to Theorem \ref{teo-pspace3}.
-In the next theorem, we use this result to prove that $\gp$-avoidance is PSPACE-complete.
+In the next theorem, we use this result to prove that the $\gp$-avoidance game is PSPACE-complete.

-\begin{theorem} The game $\gp$-avoidance is PSPACE-complete even in graphs with diameter at most $4$. \end{theorem}
+\begin{theorem} The $\gp$-avoidance game is PSPACE-complete even in graphs with diameter at most $4$. \end{theorem}

 \begin{proof} From Lemma \ref{lem-pspace}, the $\gp$-avoidance game is in PSPACE.
-Now we obtain a reduction from the \textit{mis\`ere} clique-forming game, which is proved PSPACE-complete in Theorem \ref{teo-pspace3}.
+Now we obtain a reduction from the \textit{mis\`ere} clique-forming game, the decision version of which is proved to be PSPACE-complete in upcoming Theorem \ref{teo-pspace3}.
 Let $H$ be an instance of the \textit{mis\`ere} clique-forming game with vertex set $V(H)=\{v_1,\ldots,v_n\}$.
 We will construct a graph $G$ such that player A has a winning strategy in the $\gp$-avoidance game on $G$ if and only if the second player of the \textit{mis\`ere} clique-forming game on $H$ has a winning strategy.

-Let $G$ be the graph obtained from $H$ by adding a new vertex $u$ adjacent to all vertices of $H$ and, for every vertex $v_i$ of $H$, by adding a $C_5$ with vertices $F_i=\{a_i,b_i,c_i,d_i,e_i\}$, all of them adjacent to $v_i$.
+Let $G$ be the graph obtained from $H$ by adding a new vertex $u$ adjacent to all vertices of $H$ and, for every vertex $v_i$ of $H$, by adding a $C_5$ with vertices $F_i=\{p_i,q_i,r_i,s_i,t_i\}$, all of them adjacent to $v_i$.
 Notice that $G$ has diameter at most 4.
 See Figure \ref{fig3} for an example.